Youth of the Year

 Each year, one exceptional Club member is selected to be the National Youth of the Year, serving as an ambassador for Boys & Girls Club youth as well as a voice for all of our nation’s young people.
-Over the decades, these individuals have exemplified the Boys & Girls Club mission and are proof to the impact Clubs make in transforming and saving kids’ lives.
-National Youth of the Year winners have achieved success in a variety of industries, including entertainment, politics, business and sports.
+Over the decades, these individuals have exemplified the Boys & Girls Club mission and are proof of the impact Clubs make in transforming and saving kids’ lives.
+National Youth of the Year winners have achieved success in a variety of industries, including entertainment, politics, business, and sports.

 Becoming National Youth of the Year is an exciting and inspiring journey.
 Each year, thousands of Club teens participate in local, state and regional Youth of the Year events.
 Six teens, including five regional winners and a national military youth winner, advance to Washington, D.C., for the National Youth of the Year Gala & Celebration Dinner, where one outstanding young person is named Boys & Girls Clubs of America’s national teen spokesperson.
-The National Youth of the Year is a role model, leader and advocate for the nearly 4 million youth served by Boys & Girls Clubs each year, and all of America’s young people.
+The National Youth of the Year is a role model, leader and advocate for over 4 million youth served by Boys & Girls Clubs each year, and all of America’s young people.

 Enabling all young people, especially those who need us most, to reach their full potential as productive, responsible and caring citizens in Greater #Hartford.

 Wednesday we hosted our 25th Annual Dashaway Luncheon- celebrating our young ladies, hearing inspiring, hopeful messages of resiliency by keynote speaker, Leander A. Dolphin, @ShipmanGoodwin & SMART Girl of the Year Leeann.
 Thank you to our lead sponsor @HartfordHealthC .